Leave No Trace Raising Environmental Awareness In The Nepal Himalaya

 - Leave what you find,

-- Avoid campfire if possible; otherwise, minimize its impacts.
+- Avoid campfires if possible; otherwise, minimize their impacts.

 - Respect wildlife.